akiko23/ShellCurrencyConverter/README.md

 # ShellCurrencyConverter
 it is shell currency converter!
-This script can convert currencies from arguments entered from the keyboard or from txt file line by line
+This script can convert any currencies from arguments entered from the keyboard or from txt file line by line

 Installation and launch:
 1. git clone https://github.com/akiko23/ShellCurrencyConverter.git